FAQS

 How is TNR La Pêche funded?

 We rely on donations, fundraising events, and small grants.
-We are pleased to have been approved for a small grant from the Municipality of La Pêche’s Green Fund recently.
+We received a small grant from the Municipality of La Pêche’s Green Fund in 2025.

 -